-It has outstanding RGB backlighting that you can customize through the Razer Chroma software.
+It has outstanding RGB backlighting that you can customize through the Razer Synapse 3 software.
+White backlighting looks great, with no visible mixing of red, green, and blue.
 You can control the brightness directly on the keyboard with the function keys.

 The Razer Yellow switches on our unit are linear and silent.
-They don't require a lot of force to actuate, which gives them a light feel, and their low pre-travel distance should feel responsive for gaming.
-If you prefer a tactile feel, Razer Green switches are also available.
+They don't require a lot of force to actuate, thanks to their low operating force, and their short pre-travel distance should feel responsive for gaming.
+If you prefer a tactile feel, you can get this keyboard with Razer Green switches.

 The linear Razer Yellow switches on our unit are quiet and shouldn't bother those around you in an open office environment.
 However, the spacebar is noisy when pressed.
 We expect the clicky Razer Green switches to be significantly louder.

-The Razer Synapse 3 software is fantastic.
-You can set macros to any key, customize the backlighting, and create as many profiles as you want.
-You can save four profiles to the on-board memory.
-However, it isn't very intuitive or user-friendly for new users.
+The Razer Synapse 3 software is fantastic and allows you to set macros to any key and customize the RGB backlighting.
+You can also create as many custom profiles as you want and save up to four of them to the onboard memory.
+Unfortunately, this process isn't very intuitive or user-friendly for new users.

-The software isn't available on macOS or Linux, so you can't customize any of the settings.
-However, all of the keys should still work properly, except for the Pause Break and Scroll Lock on macOS.
+The software isn't available on macOS or Linux, so you can't customize any settings.
+However, all keys should still work properly, except for the Pause Break and Scroll Lock on macOS.